-At the 40th Conference of New England Governors and Eastern Canadian Premiers (2016), they passed RESOLUTION 40-3 – RESOLUTION ON ECOLOGICAL CONNECTIVITY, ADAPTATION TO CLIMATE CHANGE, AND BIODIVERSITY CONSERVATION http://www.scics.ca/en/product-produit/resolution-40-3-resolution-on-ecological-connectivity-adaptation-to-climate-change-and-biodiversity-conservation
+The 40th Conference of New England Governors and Eastern Canadian Premiers (2016) passed RESOLUTION 40-3 – RESOLUTION ON ECOLOGICAL CONNECTIVITY, ADAPTATION TO CLIMATE CHANGE, AND BIODIVERSITY CONSERVATION.

-NEG/ECP requested the Committee on the Environment to form a working group through the 44th Annual NEG/ECP Conference in 2020.
-The working group should coordinate these efforts and report back at least every two years on current and planned activities supportive of the goals of this Resolution.
+The NEG/ECP recommends that the Committee on the Environment forms a working group at the 44th Annual NEG/ECP Conference in 2020.
+This working group should coordinate ecological connectivity efforts and report to the NEG/ECP on a 2-year minimum basis with updates on current and planned activities that progress the objectives of Resolution 40-3.

 Mr. Bruce Stewart, Manager of Forest Planning and Research

 The NS Department of Lands and Forestry is populating the NEG/ECP ecological connectivity website with completed and on-going projects based in Nova Scotia.
 The website is a knowledge-sharing platform to bridge the gap between government, academic, and NGO research communication.
 By compiling projects that have incorporated connectivity on all scales across eastern Canada and the United States, this website acts as a hub for connectivity information and data sharing, as well as a platform for fostering new partnerships. .